 Food stories: the corn

-As a matter of fact, corn plant’s origins are in Central America, in particular in Oaxaca region in Mexico where around 9,000 years ago pre-Colombian natives began to consider it a food.
+As a matter of fact, the corn plant’s origins are in Central America, in particular in the Oaxaca region in Mexico where around 9,000 years ago pre-Columbian natives began to consider it a food.
 These tribes gave a name to it, defining it “mahiz”.
 The original plant, which had become the main dish in Central America, was very different to the one we eat today and its fruit was a very small dry vegetable that had an unpleasant flavour of raw potato.